netcrop/lwrap/README.md

   One 255 elements array been created as a "filter" for each
 input byte.
 Each element is a function pointer, which execute
 a function call based on that input byte.
 By doing this
 we avoide as many as possible if-else cluster.
+And keep the
+functions in minimal size.

   The same filter applys for the last byte before each line
 break.
 This time the array element will use another pointer